Open PDF files

 }

-1. Open the appsettings.json file in your web service project, Add the following lines below the existing "AllowedHosts" configuration
+1. Open the appsettings.json file in the web service project, and add the following entry below the existing "AllowedHosts" configuration.

 {